The Most Interesting Bridges in Venice

 Stone coats of arms on the Ponte dei Tre Archi

-Il Ponte delle Tette ("The Bridge of Breasts") connects the San Polo and Santa Croce districts.
-It owes this rather "special" name to the fact that numerous brothels were found in the area, from whose balconies prostitutes used to show their breasts to attract clients.
+Ponte delle Tette ("The Bridge of Breasts") connects the San Polo and Santa Croce districts.
+It owes this rather "special" name to the fact that numerous brothels were once located in the area; from their balconies, prostitutes used to display their breasts to attract customers.

 Ponte delle Tette